Exhibition Place: Public transit

 Exhibition Loop serves as a terminus for several streetcar routes.

 Exhibition Place is served by city and regional public transit systems by commuter rail, streetcar and bus routes provided by GO Transit and the TTC year-round.
 There are two access points: north of the Horse Palace (Exhibition Loop and Exhibition GO Station), and north of the Dufferin Gate at the Dufferin Gate Loop.

 The TTC serves Exhibition Place with three streetcar routes and one bus route.
-The Harbourfront and Bathurst Street streetcar lines serve the Exhibition Loop terminus, connecting Exhibition Place with Toronto subway system's and Union stations.
-Exhibition Place is also served by the King streetcar, sharing the Dufferin Gate Loop with the Dufferin bus (routes 29 and 929).
+The 509 Harbourfront and 511 Bathurst streetcar lines serve the Exhibition Loop terminus, connecting Exhibition Place with Toronto subway system's and Union stations.
+Exhibition Place is also served by the 504B King streetcar, sharing the Dufferin Gate Loop with the Dufferin bus (routes 29 and 929).
 The Dufferin bus route loops through Exhibition Place most of the year and terminates at the Dufferin Gate Loop terminus during the CNE.
 The Dufferin routes 29 and 929 connect with the subway's Dufferin station on Line 2 Bloor–Danforth.

 The Exhibition GO Station is on the Lakeshore route of the commuter rail GO Transit system, providing a connection to Union Station and points east and west.
 The route stops year-round at the station.
-The station is being upgraded to also include the terminus of the light metro Ontario Line, which will connect Exhibition Place with downtown and the Toronto subway system.
+The station is being upgraded to also include the terminus of the Ontario Line subway, which will connect Exhibition Place with downtown and the Toronto subway system.
 It is expected to open in 2031.

 The first streetcar terminus began operations in 1916 and was located at the current loop location along Manitoba Drive, north of the Coliseum.
 In 1923, the loop was relocated to the south of the Coliseum.
 To accommodate the construction of the National Trade Centre, it was relocated back to its original location in 1996.
 The GO station is the second rail station to serve the fair.
 Its original location was just north of the Dufferin Gate, and only operated during the CNE.